dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

+**Existing Content from VCAP5-DCD**

+- Based on business requirements, determine the appropriate roles for each staff member.

+**New Content**

 - Analyze design decisions and options selected from the logical design
 - Determine impact of VMware best practices to identified risks, constraints, and assumptions in a given vSphere design.
-- Based on business requirements, determine the appropriate roles for each staff member.

 Tools